Al-Musta'in: Reign

+Following al-Muntasir's death in June 862, Utamish and the officers Bugha al-Kabir and Bugha al-Sharabi met to select a new caliph, eventually deciding on al-Musta'in, a nephew of al-Mutawakkil.
+Utamish seems to have held a strong influence on al-Musta'in and became one of the most powerful individuals in the new administration; he was appointed as vizier and given control over the treasury, and additionally received the governorships of Egypt and the Maghrib.
+Al-Musta'in further entrusted him with the supervision of his son al-Abbas.

 The new caliph was almost immediately faced with a large riot in Samarra in support of the disenfranchised al-Mu'tazz; the rioters were put down by the military but casualties on both sides were heavy.
 Al-Musta'in, worried that al-Mu'tazz or al-Mua'yyad could press their claims to the caliphate, first attempted to buy them off and then threw them in prison.

 The governor of Baghdad persuaded the city to submit, and the succession was thereafter acknowledged throughout the land.
 Al-Mu'tazz and his brother, threatened by the Turkic and Berber troops, resigned their titles to succeed, and were then, by way of protection, kept in confinement.
 After a second attempt to overturn the decision made by the Turks, al-Mu'tazz and his brother would have been put to death, but the vizier intervened and saved their lives, for which act of mercy, his property was seized by the Turkic soldiers, and himself banished to Crete.
 The Empire, in fact, both at home and abroad, had passed into the hands of Turks.

+Over the course of the first year of al-Musta'in's reign, Utamish enjoyed influence over the caliph and his affairs; in the opinion of the historian Dominique Sourdel, he was "un véritable régent de l'empire."
+As vizier, he seems to have managed little of the day-to-day administration, leaving his secretary Shuja' ibn al-Qasim to handle it instead.
+Utamish and Shuja' seem to have initially shared power with Ahmad ibn al-Khasib, until the latter was exiled in July 862.

+During his reign, al-Musta'in also married-off Najla, a concubine of his dead uncle Al-Mutawakkil to the Utamish.
+She was known for her beauty and singing.